South African court orders Pistorius to undergo mental evaluation

 Pistorius, who has frequently vomited into a bucket and broken down sobbing during the trial, showed no emotion as he stood in the dock listening to Masipa's ruling.

-"As a family we are comforted by the thoroughness and detail of this judgement," his uncle Arnold Pistorius told reporters outside the courthouse.
+"As a family we are comforted by the thoroughness and detail of this judgment," his uncle Arnold Pistorius told reporters outside the courthouse.

 The evaluation is expected to take around 30 days and will prolong the trial which began on March 3.